michelou/nodejs-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

+- [The Good and the Bad of Node.js Web App Programming][blog_altexsoft] by Altexsoft, November 2022.
 - [2ality](https://2ality.com/archive.html) Archives:
   - [A pipe operator for JavaScript: introduction and use cases][blog_rauschmayer_pipe] by Alex Rauschmayer, January 2022.
   - [Publishing and consuming ECMAScript modules via packages][blog_rauschmayer] by Axel Rauschmayer, January 2022.